awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

    [ec2-user wordpress]$ cp wordpress/wp-config-sample.php wordpress/wp-config.php
    ```

 1. Edit the `wp-config.php` file with your favorite text editor \(such as nano or vim\) and enter values for your installation\.
-If you do not have a favorite text editor, `nano` is much easier for beginners to use\.
+If you do not have a favorite text editor, `nano` is suitable for beginners\.

    ```
    [ec2-user wordpress]$ nano wordpress/wp-config.php